 Eventually I booked a demo session at Elephant Studio in East London.
-I called around and Lou Martin, Rod DeAth and Steve Waller each volunteered to come and play on the demo - all unpaid of course.
+I called around and Lou Martin, Rod DeAth and Steve Waller each volunteered to come and play on the demo - all unpaid and I thank them for it - none of them with us any longer.
 We had a fun evening jamming the blues, with a trip to the pub thrown in (of course).

 My first attempt at singing was rotten, and I nearly gave up, but after a while I tried a new overdub and it was adequate.
 So I started sending the demo out to record companies.
 Nothing.
 21 attempts later I was running out of record companies!
 But I had been playing some casual gigs with British blues legend Shakey Vick, and he had an album out on an Italian label, Appaloosa.
 A few weeks later I got a letter back from Milan offering an album deal.

 I went back into Elephant Studio with the drums and bass from SALT - Len Davies and Ron Berg of Blodwyn Pig fame.
 Lou was there on piano.
 Another British blues legend, guitarist Dave Peabody took the cover photo down a back alley in South London on a cold winter's day.
 The album took a year to come out but finally a box of LPs arrived.